 We all tend to worry, a lot.
 As such, worry can often be an idol-maker, a habitus, or bad habit when it impedes prayer, trust, and all the other little communions that draw us into radical trust of Christ.
 Worry can act much like a catalyst creating a flash point condition that binds elements under pressure and heat, to meld a compound of false securities, of a posture that turns to riches and bows low for material solace.

-Looking at this early sketch of “Child” by Michael D. O’Brien in his studiObrien online, a work that captures the innocent trust of the child within each person, this realization hit home.
+Looking at this early sketch of “Child” by Michael D. O’Brien in his, a work that captures the innocent trust of the child within each person, this realization hit home.
 Worry can indeed stifle faith and it does so in the silence of daily patterns.

 St. Paul in his second letter to the Corinthians encourages the faithful to have security in seeming insecurity.
 “As having nothing, and yet possessing everything.”
 2 Cor 6:10